tomito26/tomito26/README.md

 - 👋 Hi, I’m Thomas Khaemba
 - 👀 I’m interested in building applications that solve world problems
 - 🌱 I’m currently learning Angular
-- 💞️ I’m looking to collaborate on any javascript, react, angular or python projects
+- 💞️ I’m looking to collaborate on any javascript, react, nextjs, and node
 - 📫 You  can reach me  on tommybwah@gmail.com

 <!---